GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

-The [Largest Contentful Paint (LCP)](https://wicg.github.io/largest-contentful-paint/) API, available in Chrome 77 beta, reports the render time of the largest content element visible in the viewport.
+The [Largest Contentful Paint (LCP)](https://wicg.github.io/largest-contentful-paint/) API, available in Chrome 77, reports the render time of the largest content element visible in the viewport.

 ### What elements are considered?